Coronavirus: People will have to get used to ‘new normal’, Holohan warns

 Dr Holohan said 141 patients are currently in intensive care, while 162 confirmed cases had been discharged from ICU.
 Some 83 per cent of admissions to ICU had underlying conditions and the median age of patients was 60 years.

-Dr Holohan said there was still “a long way to go” in terms of improved cases numbers, ICU admissions and deaths before restrictions could be eased.
+Dr Holohan said there was still “a long way to go” in terms of improved numbers of cases, ICU admissions and deaths before restrictions could be eased.

+Recommendations on the wearing of masks was one of the measures under consideration by NPHET this week

 He urged the public to “stay the course” while adding that he understood that some people’s patience was “wearing thin” with the Government-imposed restrictions on movement and closures.